ibrahim-syah/FPS_Series/Steps/1-getting-started/README.md

 ## Animation Setup

 Create "MyStuff" folder in "Content" and also "Animations" folder within "MyStuff".
 Then just drag and drop the contents of "FirstPerson" folder into the "Animations" folder in the content browser.
 When prompted, select the SK_Mannequin_Arms_Skeleton as the skeleton, then click "Import All".
+If you're using UE5, you might find that the skeleton doesn't translate well, especially with the fingers, so I'd advise you to export the UE4's skeleton and then import it into UE5 and use that instead.

 Open all the imported animation and change each of their rate scale according to the following values: